 On average, a 100-gram serving of cooked carrots contains approximately 320 milligrams of potassium.
 This makes cooked carrots a good dietary source of potassium, as it contributes to the recommended daily intake of 2,500-3,000 milligrams for adults.

-See also How long to cook roasted potatoes in air fryer
+See also How to cook bone in strip steak

 Including cooked carrots in your diet can help you meet your potassium needs.
 It is worth noting that potassium is also found in a wide range of other foods, such as bananas, potatoes, spinach, and yogurt.